The Missing Marine From the Iwo Jima Flag Photo

 Will Clint Eastwood Tell Democrats to Get Off His Lawn at Tonight’s Republican Convention?

-If Eastwood does take the stage tonight, the entire time I will be thinking of Bill Hader’s take on the actor’s “It’s Halftime in America” Super Bowl commercial for Chrysler.
+These days, when you mention Eastwood, I can’t help thinking of Bill Hader’s take on the actor’s “It’s Halftime in America” Super Bowl commercial for Chrysler.

 August 31, 2012 Update: Clint Eastwood did show up to address the convention and brought along an empty chair.
 Most say he stole the show, but it depends on who you listen to whether or not that is a good thing.
 Judge for yourself by watching his address to the convention below if you missed it.